greenelab/iscb-diversity-manuscript/manuscript.md

 We trained our prediction model on 80% of the Wiki2019 dataset and evaluated its performance using the remaining 20%.
 This model, which we term Wiki2019-LSTM, is available in the online file [`LSTM.h5`](https://github.com/greenelab/wiki-nationality-estimate/blob/master/models/LSTM.h5).

-To generate a training dataset for nationality prediction, we scraped the English Wikipedia's category of [Living People](https://en.wikipedia.org/wiki/Category:Living_people), which contained approximately 930,000 pages at the time of processing in November 2019.
+To generate a training dataset for name origin prediction that reflects a modern naming landscape, we scraped the English Wikipedia's category of [Living People](https://en.wikipedia.org/wiki/Category:Living_people).
-This category reflects a modern naming landscape.
-It is regularly curated and allowed us to avoid pages related to non-persons.
+This category, which contained approximately 930,000 pages at the time of processing in November 2019, is regularly curated and allowed us to avoid pages related to non-persons.
-For each Wikipedia page, we used two strategies to find a full birth name and nationality for that person.
+For each Wikipedia page, we used two strategies to find a full birth name and location context for that person.
 First, we used information from the personal details sidebar; the information in this sidebar varied widely but often contained a full name and a place of birth.
 Second, in the body of the text of most English-language biographical Wikipedia pages, the first sentence usually begins with, for example, "John Edward Smith (born 1 January 1970) is an American novelist known for ..."
+This structure comes from editor [guidance on biography articles](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Biography#Context) and is designed to capture:
+> ... the country of which the person is a citizen, national or permanent resident, or if the person is notable mainly for past events, the country where the person was a citizen, national or permanent resident when the person became notable.

-We used regular expressions to parse out the person's name from this structure and checked that the expression after "is a" matched a list of possible nationalities.
+We used regular expressions to parse out the person's name from this structure and checked that the expression after "is a" matched a list of nationalities.
 We were able to define a name and nationality for 708,493 people by using the union of these strategies.
-Our Wikipedia-based process returned a nationality or country of origin, which was more fine-grained than the broader regional patterns that we sought to examine among honorees and authors.
+This process produced country labels that were more fine-grained than the broader regional patterns that we sought to examine among honorees and authors.
 We initially grouped names by continent, but later decided to model our categorization after the hierarchical nationality taxonomy used by [NamePrism](http://www.name-prism.com/about) [@doi:10.1145/3132847.3133008].
 Consequently, we used the following categories: Hispanic (including Latin America and Iberia), African, Israeli, Muslim, South Asian, East Asian, European (non-British, non-Iberian), and Celtic English (including US, Canada, and Australia).
 Table @tbl:example_names shows the size of the training set for each of these regions as well as a few examples of PubMed author names that had at least 90% prediction probability in that region.